The client contacts SCCS for an application form – Management Systems, Factory Production Control or change of details/scope.

 Initial certification assessments by SCCS are conducted in two Stages.

-The Lead Assessor makes contact with the client to arrange dates for Stage 1.
+The Lead Assessor makes contact with the client to arrange a date for the Stage 1 audit.

-This is a formal assessment of the client organisations compliance with the management system reviewed during Stage 1.
+This is a formal assessment of the client’s compliance with the management system reviewed during Stage 1.
 This assessment is commenced after any amendments to the system resulting from the Stage 1 findings.

 SCCS output of a Stage 2 Audit includes a formal report including identification of all non-compliances with the formal management system reviewed and/or the relevant management system standard.

-Client management systems certified by SCCS are subjected regular surveillance audits.
+Client management systems certified by SCCS are subjected to regular surveillance audits.

 Surveillance audits are conducted against a programme specific to each certified organisation against all requirements of the relevant standard.

-All the production facilities of organisations issued with certification covering more than one production site are visited at least once every eighteen months.
+All the production facilities of organisations issued with certification covering more than one production site are visited at least once every 18 months.